mdz/koseki/README.md

-This app is used to provide reserved instance data to SFDC finance to aid them in helping to manage our AWS bill
+This app is used to collect EC2 usage data to help manage AWS costs